 Is suitable for operation in connection with robots, welding machines, automatic welders and manual guns; for spot, projection, and butt welds.
 A "high" level at the START input (see also page 6-2) starts the welding process (welding program) exactly 1x - starting with the 1.SQZ.
 At the end of the program, the timer outputs the WELD COMPLETE (WC) output signal, as long as no welding error has been detected.
+For a new welding process, the start signal has to be toggled off/on.

-Welding operation single spot, signal sequence
+Welding operation mode single spot, signal schedule